RyanMarcus/wisedb/README.md

 # License

 WiSeDB is "research-ware", and is probably filled with bugs, undocumented features, and general trouble.
 It is GPLv3 licensed.

+# Acknowledgment
+This research was funded by NSF IIS 1253196.